Venues of the 2000 Summer Olympics: After the Olympics

-The Olympic Stadium, now Stadium Australia, continues to be used as of 2017, though with a reduced capacity of 83,500.
-The stadium was reconfigured after the games, making it suitable for rectangular pitch and oval ground sports with the removal of the athletics track and the use of retractable seating.
-For sport, the stadium is used for regular season National Rugby League (NRL) games and the NRL Grand Final.
-It also hosts State of Origin home games for the NSW Blues, and Rugby Union test matches involving the Wallabies.
-In a deal that ran from 2009 until 2015, the stadium was also host to all home finals for the NSW Waratahs in the Super Rugby competition (the Waratah's normally play at the Sydney Football Stadium).
+The Olympic Stadium, now Stadium Australia, continues to be used as of 2024,various capacities that may vary according to the demand of the event.
+The stadium was reconfigured after the games, making it suitable for rectangular pitch and oval ground sports with the removal of the athletics track and the use of retractable seating.The venue was the main venue of the 2023 FIFA Women's World Cup hosting five games and is expected to host some football games at the 2032 Summer Olympics when the games will be held in Brisbane.
+Along with soccer, the stadium is used for regular season National Rugby League (NRL) games and the NRL Grand Final.
+It also hosts State of Origin home games for the NSW Blues, and rugby union test matches involving the Wallabies.
+In a deal that ran from 2009 until 2015, the stadium was also host to all home finals for the NSW Waratahs in the Super Rugby competition (the Waratahs normally play at the Sydney Football Stadium).
 It was also used for the Big Bash League Twenty20 cricket games, as well as some games for the Sydney Swans and Greater Western Sydney Giants of the Australian Football League (AFL) until 2015.
 Stadium Australia also plays host to various concerts.

 The Super Dome, now known as Qudos Bank Arena, continues to play host to numerous concerts, award nights and sporting events as of 2017.
 It currently hosts Sydney Kings National Basketball League games, having previously done so from 1999 to 2002.
-It is also the alternate home of the New South Wales Swifts, who play in the Suncorp Super Netball competition, as well as hosting international netball games involving the Australia Netball Diamonds.
+It is also the alternate home of the New South Wales Swifts, who play in the Super Netball competition, as well as hosting international netball games involving the Australia Netball Diamonds.
 The venue hosted the 2015 Netball World Cup, with the final attracting a world netball record attendance of 16,752.
 In 2001, the arena played host to the Tennis Masters Cup.
 The arena also plays host to world championship boxing and mixed martial arts (used as a venue by the UFC), and is the Sydney venue used on tours of Australia by World Wrestling Entertainment (WWE).

 Blacktown Olympic Park plays host to competitions for cricket, Australian Rules football, soccer, softball, and baseball.
 Australian Baseball League team the Sydney Blue Sox play their home games at the Blacktown Baseball Stadium located at the complex.

 Penrith Whitewater Stadium hosted the ICF Canoe Slalom World Championships in 2005.